New Mexico Department of Game and Fish

 SANTA FE – The Department of Game and Fish will conduct roadblocks throughout the state during hunting and fishing seasons to collect harvest data and to detect wildlife law violations.

-At roadblocks, conservation officers also will check for compliance with the Off-Highway Motor Vehicle Act.
+At roadblocks, conservation officers will check for compliance with the Off-Highway Motor Vehicle Act.
 Drivers of vehicles hauling wood products will be asked to produce documentation as required by the Forest Conservation Act.

 Department officers may be assisted by other law enforcement agencies such as the U.S. Forest Service, Bureau of Land Management, New Mexico State Police or county sheriff’s offices.
 As a result, the public may encounter minor delays.